roberthoenig/diffusion/README.md

   the [3RScan](https://github.com/WaldJohannaU/3RScan) dataset.

-* `bounding_boxes.ipynb`: Notebook to download bounding box data from 3RScan, parse it into a dataset of scenes and visualize the scenes.
+* `bounding_boxes.ipynb`: Notebook to download bounding box data from 3RScan, parse the data into a dataset of scenes and visualize the scenes.

+* `toy_example.py`: Educational diffusion model that learns to generate Swiss rolls.